 Sally as a lifeguard is a bit of a stretch in itself.
 She really doesn’t have much of a swimmer’s build, does she?

 Speaking of high school anthropology experiments, Sean the jock has more than a passing resemblance to date-murderer Joran Van Der Sloot.
-Adding to the effect, he’s wearing a replica OJ Simpson college jersey, which is a nice callback to the fact that in 1969 Simpson had just wrapped up a storybook college football career, winning the Heisman Trophy by the greatest margin of votes ever, and was about to turn pro that fall as the NFL’s number one draft pick.
+Adding to the murderer vibe, he’s wearing a replica OJ Simpson college jersey, which is a nice callback to the fact that in 1969 Simpson had just wrapped up a storybook college football career, winning the Heisman Trophy by the greatest margin of votes ever, and was about to turn pro that fall as the NFL’s number one draft pick.

 Everyone is sprawled out across the Francis living room, gazing dreamily at the moon landing on the color TV console like the subjects of a space age Norman Rockwell portrait.